guyman624/thewiki/docs/tutorials/dvdremux.md

 Here is an example of a working command:

 `ffmpeg -f dvdvideo -preindex True -title 2 -angle 2 -chapter_start 4 -chapter_end 8 -i example.iso -map 0 -c copy -codec:1 flac test.mkv`

+## Correcting SAR/PAR

+!!!
+This step, while complicated, is absolutely necessary for your DVD remux to playback correctly.
+A remux that does not follow this process (or, follows it incorrectly) is **broken**.
+!!!

+!!!
+This process will require loading the remux into Vapoursynth, see the setup guide for details.
+!!!

+#### Explanation
+DVDs store whats known as anamorphic video, this means that the video encoded on the disc has a different aspect ratio than how it is meant to be displayed.
+NTSC discs store a 720x480 resolution while PAL discs are 720x576, these are neither 4:3 nor 16:9.
+A [SAR (Sample aspect ratio) aka PAR (Pixel aspect ratio)](https://en.wikipedia.org/wiki/Pixel_aspect_ratio) is applied to the image to stretch it to the intended aspect ratio.
+DVDs were meant primarily for CRT displays, which have [overscan](https://en.wikipedia.org/wiki/Overscan).
+Overscan was accounted for in the discs by having the [active area](https://en.wikipedia.org/wiki/Overscan#Overscan_amounts) be below 720 pixels, so when the CRT stretches the image a second time nothing important is cropped and the extra stretch results in the true aspect ratio.
+Modern displays do not have overscan, nor do they stretch the image, this means that without correction every DVD will be displayed wrong, and we need to fix this for a remux.

+#### Heuristics to identify SAR/PAR
+Figuring out the correct SAR/PAR to use to correct for this issue is not an exact science.
+Over the years there have been many different standards formed for anamorphic video and figuring out which your DVD uses is not an intuitive process.
+The methods below will be most helpful for this process.

+==- 1.
+Faded column check
+We can the size of black/faded out columns on the image's border, as this can indicate the active area.
+==-

+==- 2.
+Circle check
+We can find an object meant to be a circle and checking which standard results in a perfect circle.
+==-

+==- 3.
+Text/logo check
+We can check text or studio logos against a ground truth (Many studio logos can be found in square pixel form) ==-

+==- 4.
+Ground truth check
+We can compare the DVD to a natively square pixel source (**Upscales do not qualify**) ==-